-• All versions
+All versions

-4. Exchange Server 2016
+4. Exchange Server 2019

-Exchange 2016 is Microsoft's latest enterprise level messaging and collaboration server.
-Exchange 2016 has been designed for simplicity of scale, hardware utilization, and failure isolation.
+Exchange 2019 is Microsoft's latest enterprise level messaging and collaboration server.
+Exchange 2019 has been designed for simplicity of scale, hardware utilization, and failure isolation.
 This has greatly simplified both the deployment process and the implementation of a load balancer.
+The architecture of Exchange 2019 is very similar to Exchange 2016.
+Exchange 2019 adds new client features, security updates, improved archive and retention policies, as well as various performance & scalability improvements.